 It was nice to have some company and a bit of post-race analysis.
 It had been a good but hard day out.
 We had climbed a Munro over our 34.5 miles.
 In spite of my frustration and ill temper during the latter stages and my dead duck impression at the finish, I felt positive about my achievement and I was happy with my 7:18 finish all things considered and especially just 2 weeks after the Marathon de Ben Nevis.

-But back to Dunoon: a great inaugural event with a tough but beautiful route, excellent route marking and organisation and well marshaled.
+A great inaugural event with a tough but beautiful route, excellent route marking and organisation and well marshalled.
 I think I might be back for a 2nd bite next year.